 Happier?
 The History of a Cultural Movement That Aspired to Transform America

-A new book by Daniel Horowitz, from Oxford University Press, December 1, 2017
+by Daniel Horowitz, from Oxford University Press ( 2018)

 Almost daily we learn of the impact of happiness studies and positive psychology, two fields that have fueled a cultural movement that has influenced the lives of millions of people around the world.
 Happier? provides the first history of the origins, development, and impact of this effort to shift the focus in the considerations of the human condition from mental illness to subjective well-being.
 The book explores the contribution of factors as diverse as Eastern spiritual traditions, behavioral economics, neuroscience, evolutionary biology, and cognitive psychology on public discussions.
 It highlights the transfer of specialized knowledge into popular arenas.
 Along the way it shows how marketing triumphed, transforming academic disciplines and spirituality into saleable products.
 Starting in 1945 and continuing through the middle of the second decade of the twenty-first century, Happier? relies on a series of studies, both popular and scholarly, that offer windows into how ideas have developed.